mrsimoes/hlnsync/README.md

 ### File Hashes
 Files are identified by their content hash, using either 32-bit or 64-bit xxHash (a fast, non-cryptographic hash function), or other functions (see Hashing Functions below).

 Hash values are stored in local databases, on a single file per tree, by default with a name matching `lnsync-[0-9]+.db`.
 Only one such file should exist at each location.
-At the time of creation, the numeric part is chosen randomly, to avoid overwritting by accident when doing a full sync.
+At the time of creation, the numeric part is chosen randomly, to avoid overwriting by accident when doing a full sync.
 Files matching `lnsync-[0-9]+.db` as well as the hash database in use are ignored by _lnsync_ operations.

 File modification times are used to detect stale hash values.
 Modification times are not synced to the target.